 - The Interpreter

 - Now, for many Mormons, that list may not provide sufficient resources when it comes to studying the Bible.
 If that’s the case, I suggest you find a Mormon scholar who is trustworthy and respected and look at their footnotes, the non-LDS sources they use.
-I have, of course, listed many of these for the Old Testament (four posts, scroll down) and New Testament (three posts, linked from first one), especially introductory books and mainstream reference works.
+I have, of course, listed many of these for all the standard works (multiple posts), especially introductory books and mainstream reference works.
 I also discuss a number of them in my Sperry piece above, and the follow-up online.
 Welch’s article above also has some suggestions about how to find good authors, publishers, and books.

 - Once you’re reading, you absolutely must evaluate what you read, even if they are LDS sources.
 This can be particularly difficult if you’re new to what you’re reading, but the sad fact is, there is lots of wacky, irresponsible, and unreliable material produced by faithful Mormons, occasionally even from BYU-affiliated people: fool’s gold and theological twinkies such as The Kolob Theorem and The Washington Hypothesis (see here and here).